Reviews You Can Rely On

 Osprey Daylite Wheeled Duffel 40 Review

-From airports to the outdoors, you'll have the freedom to roll, carry, or backpack your stuff to wherever, making the journey as much fun as the destination
+From airports to the outdoors, this bag gives you the option to roll, carry, or backpack your stuff to wherever you're headed

 gearlab tested logo